 The seminary considers advising to be an integral part of each student's experience.
-For ease of access, many student advising needs are met in one centralized location.
-The Advising Center staff help students make informed decisions in light of current life circumstances and future ministry possibilities.
+Academic advisors help students make informed decisions in light of current life circumstances and future ministry direction.
 Faculty members mentor students, discuss ministry realities, and help students select appropriate electives.
-Academic advisors listen to the life circumstances and ministry goals of students.
 Students may bring their degree audit to discuss possible electives with faculty based upon the student's degree, ministry goals, and the department's planned course offerings.
-Students can request an official degree audit from the Advising Center.
+Students can request an official degree audit from their academic advisor at any time.
 Academic advisors also help students plan toward degree completion in light of life circumstances and seminary policies.
-Additionally, financial aid advisors provide guidance on how to pay for school.

 DTS is committed to providing quality, economical housing that supports the mission of DTS by encouraging spiritual growth and community in two on-campus housing facilities on the Dallas campus.
-DTS is equally committed to guiding students to resources available for off-campus housing.
-For information regarding housing and relocation, please visit dts.edu/housing.
+For information regarding campus housing, please visit dts.edu/housing.